Hive Intelligence vs Codex

 Who Should Use What

-Use Hive Intelligence if: AI agents that need cross-provider context (token + DeFi + security + wallet) in one MCP call, plus curated workflow tools that synthesize multiple data sources.
+Use Hive Intelligence if: AI agents that need cross-provider context (token + DeFi + security + wallet) in one MCP call, plus task toolsets, prompts, and stateful monitoring to guide exact tool use.

-Use Codex if: Trading and charting apps that need deep token + OHLCV data with a hyper-optimized GraphQL surface and pay-per-request economics — TradingView and Sudoswap are the canonical references.
+Use Codex if: Trading and charting apps that need deep token + OHLCV data with a specialized GraphQL surface — TradingView and Sudoswap are the canonical references.

 Frequently Asked Questions